tmahesh/playwright-agent/README.md

 # AgentKit Browser Automation

-A sophisticated browser automation framework built with AgentKit, featuring a multi-agent system for intelligent web navigation and task execution.
+A sophisticated browser automation framework built with Inngest-AgentKit and Firebase-Genkit, featuring a multi-agent system for intelligent web navigation and task execution.

 ## Overview